 The table below shows the estimated amounts that could have been paid to each NEO in 2019 under his respective agreement (or agreements) and any applicable benefit plans in the event each NEO was terminated in certain instances.
-The following information is based on the executive's base salary compensation at December 31, 2019, and 2019 bonuses to be paid in early 2020, and assumes the triggering event occurred on December 31, 2019.
+The following information is based on the executive's base salary compensation at December 31, 2019, and average annual bonus calculations as of December 31, 2018, and assumes the triggering event occurred on December 31, 2019.
+This bonus calculations in the table will be updated based on final 2019 NEO compensation as the NEO's 2019 annual incentive payments are finalized at the February 2020 Compensation Committee meeting.
 Capitalized terms used in this section have the meanings ascribed to them in the respective executive's agreements.
 A table summarizing the estimated payouts Mr. Myrick could have received based on his termination is not included below because Mr. Myrick voluntarily retired on December 31, 2019, and was not entitled to any payments upon his retirement.